andreseichi/andreseichi/README.md

 </div>

 # Hello there, I'm André Tashiro 🐕
-- 👨‍💻 Front-end Web Developer
+- 👨‍💻 Fullstack web developer
-- 🔭 Looking for a React Developer job
-- ⚛ Currently improving my skills with ReactJS
+- ⚛ Currently gathering knowledge with Ignite from Rocketseat 🚀 and Driven's fullstack bootcamp
 - 🎮 Gamer (you can call me to play together) and 🎵 music lover
-- 🖼 I make some Pixel Art as a hobby
+- 🖼 I do some Pixel Art as a hobby

 ![Pixel-Art](https://cdn.discordapp.com/attachments/831183446725361744/902333902188867646/shelter-pixelart-bg.png)